 Parking will remain available without a permit on weekends beginning at 5:00pm on Fridays.
 More parking FAQs.

 Parking Allocation Process

 Student parking is limited and demand outweighs supply.
 On-campus parking is available for second- and third-year law students.
 First-year law students are NOT eligible to register for on-campus parking through UNC Transportation & Parking.

 UNC Transportation & Parking assigns student parking permits through a lottery registration process.

 Lottery Registration Process & Dates

-The Transportation & Parking lottery is open for second- and third-year law students beginning June 17, 2019 through July 5, 2019.
+The Transportation & Parking lottery is open for second- and third-year law students in June and July.
 There is a limit of one lottery entry per student.
 Permits will be randomly assigned once Lottery registration closes.

 Students will receive notification via email within 10 days of the close of lottery registration by UNC Parking & Transportation.
 Students may also check their permit status by visiting http://move.unc.edu/ and selecting Online Services.
 Assigned permits must be paid for before the designated deadline or the permit is forfeited.

 Please visit the “Law School” section under Student Parking for more information.